le-rich/DirkDrills/Challenges/Asteroid Intercepts.md

 You got a classic case of asteroids in your game

 The challenge is a straightforward test of your math skills.
+Your goal is to predict the collision positions, and at what time, of all asteroids in your game.

 - Create a generation system that populates your game world with N asteroids, N being a number of your choice.
 The system can exist in 3D or 2D
 - There exist controls for regenerating the system, which clears the simulation space, and regenerates all asteroids.
 The system begins paused.